 4:00-5:15 PM Session 2: Contrasts and Connections: Perspectives on Rural and Urban Communities

-Panelists will discuss trends in rural and urban economic development in recent decades and will start by establishing what “rural” and “urban” currently mean in North Carolina.
-Panelists will pay particular attention to how economic opportunities have been unfolding in rural and urban communities, workforce development, and the role that new businesses play in shaping economic development, with a particular focus on providing opportunities for young residents.
+Panelists discussed trends in rural and urban economic development in recent decades and started by establishing what “rural” and “urban” currently means in North Carolina.
+Panelists paid particular attention to how economic opportunities have been unfolding in rural and urban communities, workforce development, and the role that new businesses play in shaping economic development, with a particular focus on providing opportunities for young residents.
 Moderated by Mac McCorkle, Professor of the Practice in the Sanford School of Public Policy.

 Rural Recaps: Contrasts and Connections, Antonio Butler, MPP ’23